0xCAFEDECAF/VanLiveConnect/README.md

   - Enter `192.168.244.0/24` (note: the `"192.168.244."` part must match with the IP address as specified in [`Config.h`](VanLiveConnect/Config.h#L37)).
   - Tap 'OK'
+* Tap the 'ADVANCED' tab
+  - Make sure 'Persistent tun' is *not* checked

+Then press the Android 'Back' button to go back to the overview of connection profile.

 ### Automating your smartphone or tablet